Read this first: Many records are readily available online

 The City of Portland will make reasonable accommodations for people with disabilities and those needing assistance with language interpretation and translation when making public records requests.
 Please note that records requests not submitted online may take longer to fulfill as information must be entered into the City's records request system manually.

 Building permit records

-The Building Permit Records section maintains copies of plans for issued building, site development, trade (electrical, mechanical and plumbing) and zoning permits; permit inspection cards; sign permits, and Certificates of Occupancy.
-This webpage explains how to find and request records online and how to request records by mail.
+The Building Permit Records section maintains copies of plans for building, site development, trade (electrical, mechanical and plumbing) and zoning permits; permit inspection cards; sign permits, and certificates of occupancy.

 - All building permit applications and plan sets will be provided, unless they are readily available online at Portland Maps.

-- Step four: Pay the minimum records request fee via GovQA.
+- Step four: Pay the minimum records request fee.
 A minimum records request fee of $15 per address is required at the time a records request is submitted.
 The minimum records request fee is for the research performed and does not guarantee that a record will be provided.

-Please note: We can usually complete records requests within 7 to 10 business days.
-Depending on the number, size and complexity of the records request, it may require additional time and/or fees for processing.
+We can usually complete records requests within 7 to 10 business days.
+Depending on the number, size and complexity of the records request, it may require additional time and fees for processing.